josenarvaezp/ribble/KINESIS.md

 - "Tumbling windows fully support the existing retry policies maxRetryAttempts and maxRecordAge."

 ### Reporting batch item failures
 - If a batch fails, by default, lambda retries the whole batch again.
-This means that we need to process agin events that were valid.
+This means that we need to process again events that were valid.
 To avoid this, we can add ReportBatchItemFailures to FunctionResponseTypes in the event source mapping.
 We then need to include ReportBatchItemFailures in the StreamsEventResponse of our lambda.
 If BisectBatchOnFunctionError is also on, lambda only retries the remaining records.
+Important to notice that with this technique we could be processing errors twice, to avoid this use checpoint strategy discussed above.

 ## Quotas
 - No upper quota on number of streams